gottscj/Owin.Host/README.md

-# WebSocketSharp.Owin
+# Owin.Host
-An Owin serverfactory extension for WebSocketSharp HttpServer
+An Owin serverfactory extension serving data using SocketHttpListener

+This enables websocket support for .net472 projects running Web API 2.